Python Program to Split a List Into Evenly Sized Chunks

 print(result)

 This function iterates over the original list and creates a new chunk on each iteration by slicing the list from the current index i to i + chunk_size.
 The slices are then appended to the chunks list.
-In the example provided, the list is split into chunks where each chunk (except possibly the last) has 4 elements.
+In the example provided, the Python list is split into chunks where each chunk (except possibly the last) has 4 elements.

-List Comprehension for Efficient Chunking
+List Comprehension in Python for Efficient Chunking

 Using List Comprehension for a More Concise Solution